-The school's Model United Nations (MUN) programme is one of the largest and most active in the country with more than 120 girls participating.

-The team has won multiple awards competing at conferences across the world including recent competitions in the Republic of Ireland, Spain and the United States.
-Last year, the team won an Award of Excellence at NHSMUN in New York, the world's largest MUN conference attended by 5,000 young people.
+The School's Model United Nations (MUN) programme is one of the largest and most active in the country with more than 120 girls participating.
+The team has won multiple awards competing at conferences across the world including competitions in the Republic of Ireland, Spain and the United States.
+In 2020, the team won an Award of Excellence at NHSMUN in New York, the world's largest MUN conference attended by 5,000 young people.
+Last year was another successful year, with our delegates recognised for individual and team awards at every conference.